 The Nefirobe neighbourhood sits on a small hill at the northern end of the Lekaro district, just to the west of the much larger hill of Labetachi.
-The neighbourhood was a fashionable address in the reigns of Bulodi II and of the empress Aritokéh, but it was badly hit during the great plague known as the Blue Death, and never fully recovered.
+In the reigns of Bulodi II and of the empress Aritokéhhe neighbourhood was a very fashionable address.
+The area was badly hit during the great plague known as the Blue Death, however, and never fully recovered.
 Its wealthy residents resettled to the east, in the Topla district, and their large and elegant former houses were subdivided into workers’ tenements.
 Despite the fact that it is located next to the extremely affluent neighbourhood on the western side of Labetachi Hill, Nefirobe is now a poor and more-or-less forgotten corner of the city.

 In this print, we are presented with a view of one of Nefirobe’s characteristically steep and narrow side streets, which descend towards the Nachilatizabu (“Tizabu Canal”) between high stone buildings.
 It is near nightfall, and a lamplighter is going about his duties.
 We see his aged-looking hand holding a horizontally placed ladder, which is presumably resting on his shoulder.
 In one of the artist’s recurring compositional strategies, these elements are placed in the extreme foreground, in such a way as to place the viewer in the role of a participant in the scene—in this case, that of the old lamplighter.
 Looking down towards the bottom of the street between two rungs of the ladder, we see that there is a young woman leaning against the stone balustrade bordering the canal.
 She would appear to be waiting for someone—perhaps, since she is looking towards the water, someone arriving by boat.
 Her body language seems to suggest a mixture of nervousness and impatience.
 In spite of the distance and the failing light, it is clear to us she is uncommonly beautiful.